Securing the cloud in 2017

-Tikiri Wanduragala, Lenovo’s EMEA x86 Server Systems Snr.
-Consultant, outlines a major shift in the cloud market and how Lenovo is helping customers make the change.
+Tikiri Wanduragala, Senior Consultant Server Systems for Lenovo EMEA, outlines a major shift in the cloud market and how Lenovo is helping customers make the change.

 Let’s talk about the cloud – hybrid cloud, to be precise.
 It’s something I’ve touched on a few times before, but I thought it would be worth exploring in a bit more detail, specifically where I feel Lenovo sits within this great technological change.

 About five or so years ago, there was a massive move to the cloud.
 The big cloud providers could offer IT infrastructure on an industrial scale, so it simply didn’t make sense to own your own IT.
 The attraction was price and moving from capex (capital expenditures) to opex (operative expenses).
 There were a lot of potential cost savings, but also a shift in the complete model – the whole idea of buying IT as a service started coming into play.

 Then, within the last two or three years, new legislation changed things.
 Because of restrictions about where data can be moved – offshore, for example – as well as legal and compliance issues, cloud providers could no longer build industrial-scale clouds the size of 10 football pitches and serve all customers from there.
 Instead, clouds had to be built in different sizes all over the world.
 That changed the economies of the cloud.

 At the same time, we started to see a shift in the usage of cloud computing.
 Initially, the main usage model for cloud was DevOps and peak load, meaning piloting new projects and dealing with surges in demand, respectively.
 Both made more sense on cloud infrastructure rather than internally.
 This gave massive-scale vendors like Amazon a huge advantage.